Skip to content

 As your business grows, it’s important to make sure you regularly maintain your rules to ensure the accuracy of your revenue reports.
 The following are some best practices to keep rules correct for your Revenue Recognition reports.

-When applied correctly, Stripe’s default rules and revenue treatment methodology for handling subscription events accurately recognize and defer revenue for businesses who require more control over their unique use.
+• Know when to create a rule: When applied correctly, Stripe’s default rules and revenue treatment methodology for handling subscription events accurately recognise and defer revenue for businesses that require more control over their unique use.

-Billing models, customer types and edge cases can regularly change, and you should evolve your rules accordingly.
+• Regularly monitor rules to make sure they’re updated: Evolve your rules accordingly for billing models, customer types and edge cases that can regularly change.
 To make sure that revenue treatments remain predictable, periodically check your rules so they’re up-to-date in terms of hierarchy and effective period.

-If the effective period for a new rule overlaps with a closed accounting period, it generates corrections if the rules are retroactively applied to transactions from past (closed) accounting periods.
-If you want to avoid this, reopen your books by opening your accounting period prior to adding the rule.
+• Check if your accounting period is open or closed when applying new rules: If the effective period for a new rule overlaps with a closed accounting period, it generates corrections if you retroactively apply the rules to transactions from past (closed) accounting periods.
+To prevent this, re-open your books by opening your accounting period prior to adding the rule.

 Was this page helpful?